HidekiAI/lenzu/README.md

 - Have other features like Rikaikun/chan and/or Yomitan to have it translate and dictionary/jisho lookup to native languages (not just English)
 - I've done my best to not hard-code the OCR modules, so that whatever languages are installed (i.e. for Windows Media OCR, it's based on Desktop Profile Settings, on Tesseract (Linux and Windows), that's commonly based on what you install via package managers and doing `tesseract --list-langs`) so that when it captures the image and passes down to `evaluate()` method (traits), it will just return text/string that the engine has detected; but due to my current goals are mainly for manga and graphics-novels (note that light novels are already in TEXT, hence you only need some browser-extensions), there may be places that makes hard assumptions - i.e. I'm passing the text to `kakasi` to convert kanji to hiragana without checking whether the text is in fact Japanese.
 - I'm not an U.I. expert, not do I have the keenness of these experts, hence my U.I. just lacks the quality, and will need revisiting when I have time
+- drop usage of [rust kakasi](https://crates.io/crates/kakasi) and just write my own, since the version right now on crates.io is just calling CLI version, and I really need the XML (or other) output that has box/rectangle coordinates to match the Windows Media OcrEngine output.

 ## Post mortem